 Remember: You won’t be sterile right away

-The question of when to resume sex after a vasectomy is most pressing issues on a man’s mind after his procedure.
+The question of when to resume sex after a vasectomy is the most pressing issue on a man’s mind after his procedure.
 We’ve compiled this list of links to websites of various medical websites organized by recommended wait times.

-These links should only be used for guidelines.
-Your unique situation will vary so always follow your doctor’s advice.
+These links should only be used as guidelines.
+Your unique situation will vary, so always follow your doctor’s advice.

 As soon as comfortable